vanHeemstraSystems/threagile/README.md

-repository-name
+threagile
-# Repository Name
+# Threagile

+> Threagile enables teams to execute Agile Threat Modeling as seamless as possible, even highly-integrated into DevSecOps environments.

+Based on "Threagile" at https://threagile.io/

-Based on "ABC" at https://www.abc.com/
+Based on "Threagile - The Open-Source Agile Threat Modeling Toolkit" at https://www.youtube.com/watch?v=5n-8LqHMoJ0

 ## 100 - Introduction